How do you know if a bank shot will cause a double-kiss, and how can you avoid it?

 These videos show how to detect a double kiss when banking a ball frozen or close to the rail:

 The classic one-pocket straight-back bank in NV H.2 – Bending, Twisting, and Stiffening Kick and Bank Shots is another good example of how to avoid a double kiss.
+You can also hop the OB into the cushion to help jump over the CB to avoid a double kiss.

 Here’s a good article from Bob Jewett (BD, July ’99) covering how to detect and avoid double kisses.